 - Easy access to briefings, reports and other information during an event

 - Private chat with other users of EM-COP

 - Document sharing

 - Creation of Public Warnings and publishing to the Vic Emergency website and app

 - Permanent record of information

-EM-COP is currently being used by more than 100 agencies, organisations and government entities.
-Through being able to access a common operating picture, everyone involved in emergency management will be better able to collaborate with each other, improving efficiency, decision-making and operational activities.
+EM-COP is currently being used by agencies, organisations and government entities right across the state.
+Through being able to access a common operating picture, everyone involved in emergency management is better able to collaborate with each other, improving efficiency, decision-making and operational activities.